ychenfang/ychenfang.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Ph.D. student in the Department of Mathematics at the University of California, Berkeley.
+I am a third year Ph.D. student in the Department of Mathematics at the University of California, Berkeley.
 I am co-advised by Prof. [James Demmel](https://people.eecs.berkeley.edu/~demmel/) and Prof. [Javad Lavaei](https://lavaei.ieor.berkeley.edu).
 I also work closely with Prof. [Sen Na](https://senna1128.github.io).
-I am interested in stochastic optimization, artificial intelligence, and high-performance computing.
+I am interested in stochastic optimization, artificial intelligence, reinforcement learning, and high-performance computing.

 Prior to Berkeley, I obtained my master's degree in Computational and Applied Mathematics from the University of Chicago, where I was advised by Prof. [Mladen Kolar](https://www.chicagobooth.edu/faculty/directory/k/mladen-kolar) and Prof. [Sen Na](https://senna1128.github.io).
 I also received supervision from Prof. [Mihai Anitescu](https://stat.uchicago.edu/people/profile/mihai-anitescu/) and Prof. [Michael W. Mahoney](https://www.stat.berkeley.edu/~mmahoney/) on my master's thesis and research projects.
 I obtained my bachelor's degree in Statistics from Xiamen University with the supervision from Prof. [Yingxing Li](https://wise.xmu.edu.cn/english/info/1062/1347.htm) on my undergraduate thesis.